 The University of Kansas Alzheimer's Disease Center offers a strong, collaborative environment for trainees to develop clinical and research skills through our Kansas Dementia & Aging Research Training (KDART) pipeline.
 The goal of the KDART pipeline is to provide an integrated and comprehensive research training environment by creating a pipeline that supports and propels aspiring researchers through each level of career development, from undergraduate work through junior faculty status.

-From our biweekly Collaborative Research Workgroup (CReW) to informal one-on-one mentoring and hands-on projects, trainees will develop skills that will benefit them throughout their career.
+From our bi-weekly Clincial Journal Club, to our as needed Collaborative Research Workgroup (CReW), to informal one-on-one mentoring and hands-on projects, trainees will develop skills that will benefit them throughout their career.
 Our long-term goal is to provide a nationally recognized, comprehensive training environment that advances our mission of advancing care, treatment, or prevention of AD, brain aging, and neurodegenerative disorders.